Robert F. Kennedy 1968 presidential campaign: Tax reform

+Campaign

 Opinion polling

 A Gallup poll conducted in the fall of 1965 showed 72% of respondents believed RFK wanted to become the president, and 40% of independents and 56% of Democrats stated their support for a possible bid.

 Harris and Gallup polls released in August 1966 showed RFK being favored over President Johnson for the nomination by 2% among Democrats and 14% by independents.

 A late March Gallup poll released shortly before RFK's entry into the primary showed him leading President Johnson by three points at 44% to 41%.
 A poll released in the early part of April featured Kennedy with a 26-point lead over McCarthy in the Indiana primary, at 46% to 19%.
 Another April poll in Indiana, the Oliver Quayle survey, showed Kennedy with a three-to-one lead over McCarthy and the state's governor Roger D. Branigin; Schmitt noted the poll featured a large portion of respondents refuting the label that RFK was not trustworthy along with being "too tough and ruthless."
 An April 28 Gallup poll showed Kennedy at 28% support by Democratic voters, Humphrey behind by three points and McCarthy ahead by five.
-A May 26 Associated Press poll showed RFK behind Humphrey among Pennsylvania national convention delegates, 1 to 27.
+A May 26 Associated Press (AP) poll showed RFK behind Humphrey among Pennsylvania national convention delegates, 1 to 27.
 A June 2 Gallup poll showed Kennedy at 19% support among Democratic county chairmen, Humphrey at 67% and McCarthy at 6%.
 A June 3 poll showed Kennedy leading McCarthy by nine points in the California primary, at 39% to 30%.
-The following day, CBS polls showed Kennedy leading McCarthy by seven points.

-Indiana primary
+Primaries

+April: Wisconsin, Pennsylvania, and Massachusetts

+After President Johnson's withdrawal, the Wisconsin primary on April 2 was effectively uncontested.
+Senator Eugene McCarthy won 56–35%; Kennedy received 6 percent as a write-in candidate.
+Kennedy was ineligible for the ballot because he entered the race following the filing deadline.
+McCarthy easily won the uncontested Pennsylvania primary on April 23 and the Massachusetts primary on April 30.
+Vice President Hubert Humphrey announced his candidacy on April 27, and some analysts viewed Humphrey's unexpectedly strong showing in the Massachusetts primary (44,156 write-in votes, or 18 percent of the total) as a clear victory over Kennedy, a Brookline, Massachusetts native, who polled a meager 28 percent write-in vote.